iGoodie/RuntimeGoodies/README.md

     int port = 3000; // You can declare default values!

     @Goodie
-    DBConnection mongodbConnection; // Other GoodieConfigs can be nested too!
+    DBConnection mongodbConnection; // Other ConfiGoodies/POJOs can be nested too!

     @Goodie
     DBConnection mysqlConnection = defaultValue(() -> {